sunilswain7/div-it-up/3-typing-game/SOLUTION.md

 ```
-Have implemented all the functionality mentioned in the chyallenges.
+Have implemented all the functionality mentioned in the challenges.
-Screenshots: